zestia/ember-select-box/docs/components.md

     <tr>
       <td>sb.update</td>
       <td>
-        Updates the selectbox with a new value(s).
+        Updates the select box with a new value(s).
+This is subtly different from <code>sb.select</code>.
 Useful for resetting the select box after a selection is made.
         <code>@onUpdate</code> will fire.
       </td>
     </tr>